 B. Meet the GPA requirement of 2.75 overall, and 3.00 in the last 60 hours attempted.

-C. Complete HIST 3113 Historical Research or be able to demonstrate research ability as determined by the Director of Graduate Studies (Graduate Advisor) and the Chair of the Department of History and Geography.
+C. Be able to demonstrate research ability as determined by the Director of Graduate Studies (Graduate Advisor) and the Chair of the Department of History and Geography.

 I have 18 hours of history, but I do not have a 3.0 GPA.
 Can I still be admitted into the program?